vunguyentuan/vscode-css-variables/README.md

 # Functionality

-Provide autocomplete feature for css variables.
+- Provide autocomplete feature for css variables.
+- Color preview

 You need to provide your css that contains variables definition.